 Does it make sense to pay it off early?

 There are benefits to paying off a mortgage early.
 It is a feeling of great freedom to be financially free from such a great debt.
 If you do not owe on anything else, this may be a good route to consider.
 Remember though that even if you are debt free, to consider if you are getting greater tax benefits by deducting mortgage interest.
 It is important to do the math, and see what will work out for you in the long road.

 You can also take a middle of the road approach, where you throw in extra money towards your mortgage, but you do not completely pay it off.
 This will allow for more financial freedom, but you will still get the same tax benefits by putting down your mortgage payment on your tax forms.
 Even if you have the financial freedom to pay off your mortgage early is it worth the financial risks for what is to come in the future?
 I would not touch your 401k to pay off a mortgage, which can double during retirement.

 Even if you have the extra cash flow without touching your 401k, do you have enough money to retire?
-Is paying your mortgage actually a financial burden like cornerstone rehab found out.?
+Is paying your mortgage actually a financial burden?
 Would you be able to survive in the event of emergency, such as losing ones job, or getting ill?
-This seemingly tempting financial freedom, can potentially set off more problems then the benefits.
+This seemingly tempting financial freedom, can potentially set off more problems than the benefits.
 I encourage people to talk this over with a trusted financial adviser or tax professional.